 If your infant is choking and cannot cough, cry or breathe, follow these instructions.

-1. Give 5 back blows.
+- Give 5 back blows.

 Place your baby facedown on your forearm and grip their jaw with your hand.
 Rest your arm on your leg.
-With the heel of your other hand, give the child five forceful and rapid blows between his/her shoulder blades.
+With the heel of your other hand, give the child five forceful and rapid blows between his/her shoulder blades. - Give 5 chest thrusts.

 If the object does not dislodge, turn the baby to face upward and resting on your thigh.
 With your index and middle fingers on the center of his/her breast bone (just below the nipples), give him/her five chest thrusts one half inch to three quarters of an inch deep).
-Alternate between back blows and chest thrusts until he/she coughs up the object or begins to breathe on his/her own.
+Alternate between back blows and chest thrusts until he/she coughs up the object or begins to breathe on his/her own. - Look in the mouth to check if you can see the object.

-4. Repeat steps 2 & 3 above until the object is expelled or the infant becomes unconscious.
+If you can see the object remove it carefully with your finger. - Repeat steps 2 & 3 above until the object is expelled or the infant becomes unconscious.

 If the infant becomes unresponsive, perform CPR and call 911.
 If you see an object in the throat or mouth, remove it carefully.